filecoin-project/curio/documentation/en/curio-cli/curio.md

    curio market add-url [command options] <deal UUID> <raw size/car size>

 OPTIONS:
    --file value                                               CSV file location to use for multiple deal input.
 Each line in the file should be in the format 'uuid,raw size,url,header1,header2...'"
-   --header HEADER, -H HEADER  Custom HEADER to include in the HTTP request --url URL, -u URL           URL to send the request to --help, -h                  show help
+   --header HEADER, -H HEADER [ --header HEADER, -H HEADER ]  Custom HEADER to include in the HTTP request --url URL, -u URL                                          URL to send the request to --help, -h                                                 show help
 ```

 ## curio fetch-params